mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

-### Test Case 003 - _Trigger Router Template application to the device_.
+### Test Case 003 - _Trigger Firewall Template application to the device_.

 **Preconditions:** _Testing environment is setup.
 Thumper is up and running.
-The Router is connected and operational.
-Router template has been created by sending appropriate request to the Thumper API in advance_
+The Firewall is connected and operational.
+Firewall template has been created by sending appropriate request to the Thumper API in advance_

 #### Test Steps:
-1. Send a POST request to Thumper API to apply the Router template.
+1. Send a POST request to Thumper API to apply the Firewall template.
 2. Verify the API response.
 3. Send a GET request to Thumper API to get device config and verify that the template has been applied.